You once said, “The moment is rare when eternity penetrates time.” Can you speak more on this?

 But my effort here is to make this small island a part of eternity, where those innocent moments, those innocent experiences are still possible.
 Nothing is said, nothing is heard, and yet the heart starts dancing in tune with the master.

-Excerpt from Hari Om Tat Sat, Chapter 27
+From Hari Om Tat Sat, Discourse #27

 Copyright© OSHO International Foundation